Indian cobra: Description

 The Indian cobra is a moderately sized, heavy-bodied species.
-This cobra species can easily be identified by its relatively large and quite impressive hood, which it expands when threatened.
+This cobra species can easily be identified by its relatively large hood, which it expands when threatened.

 Many specimens exhibit a hood mark.
 This hood mark is located at the rear (dorsal surface) of the Indian cobra's hood.
 When the hood mark is present, it consists of two circular ocelli patterns connected by a curved line, evoking the image of spectacles.

-This species has a head which is elliptical, depressed, and very slightly distinct from the neck.
+This species has a head that is elliptical, depressed, and very slightly distinct from the neck.
 The snout is short and rounded with large nostrils.
 The eyes are medium in size and the pupils are round.
 The majority of adult specimens range from 1 to 1.5 m in length.
 Some specimens, particularly those from Sri Lanka, may grow to lengths of 2.1 to 2.2 m, but this is relatively uncommon.

 The Indian cobra varies tremendously in colour and pattern throughout its range.
 The ventral scales or the underside colouration of this species can be grey, yellow, tan, brown, reddish or black.
 Dorsal scales of the Indian cobra may have a hood mark or colour patterns.
 The most common visible pattern is a posteriorly convex light band at the level of the 20th to 25th ventrals.
 Salt-and-pepper speckles, especially in adult specimens, are seen on the dorsal scales.

 Specimens, particularly those found in Sri Lanka, may exhibit poorly defined banding on the dorsum.
 Ontogenetic colour change is frequently observed in specimens in the northwestern parts of their geographic range (southern Pakistan and northwestern India).
 In southern Pakistan, juvenile specimens may be grey in colour and may or may not have a hood mark.
 Adults on the other hand are typically uniformly black in colour on top (melanistic), while the underside, outside the throat region, is usually light.

 Patterns on the throat and ventral scales are also variable in this species.
 The majority of specimens exhibit a light throat area followed by dark banding, which can be 4–7 ventral scales wide.
 Adult specimens also often exhibit a significant amount of mottling on the throat and on the venter, which makes patterns on this species less clear relative to patterns seen in other species of cobra.
 With the exception of specimens from the northwest, there is often a pair of lateral spots on the throat where the ventral and dorsal scales meet.
 The positioning of these spots varies, with northwestern specimens having the spots positioned more anterior, while specimens from elsewhere in their range are more posterior.